rthennan/ZerodhaWebsocket/DAS5/README.md

 accessTokenReq and accessTokenReqDAS6 and do the same job, but for different apps (API key, secret and access token).
 I had split them into two cause I felt selenium might misbehave if I try to open two windows from the same code.
 Not to mention the need to time it properly.
 It is to be noted that I am using Selenium in headless mode here.
 accessTokenReq and accessTokenReqDAS6 are independent and can be run at the same time.

+I have uploaded a [YouTube video](https://www.youtube.com/watch?v=0A-bnJRNJQk) demoing the accessToken automation in Windows.

 ### **Symbol Name to Table mapping**
 - Index Futures also have a naming convention.
 BANKNIFTY22JANFUT, for example, is the BankNifty Futures instrument for January 2022.